kaeawc/android-build/README.md

 Unit Tests: Regular Android JVM Unit tests.

-Spotless: Performs all configured Spotless plugin checks with ktfmt and spotless.
-This validates code format and ensures expected precommit checks have already been run.
+Spotless: Performs all configured Spotless plugin checks.
+This mostly validates that copyright headers have been applied to source files.

 Module Graph: Validates the module graph, checks that it adheres to the existing rules and limits the depth of the graph.